-2. Avoid (frequently) calling log methods on loggers you get back from structlog.wrap_logger() and structlog.get_logger().
-Since those functions are usually called in module scope and thus before you are able to configure them, they return a proxy that assembles the correct logger on demand.
+- Use structlog's native BoundLogger (created using structlog.make_filtering_bound_logger()) if you want to use level-based filtering. return None is hard to beat. - Avoid (frequently) calling log methods on loggers you get back from structlog.get_logger() or structlog.wrap_logger().
+Since those functions are usually called in module scope and thus before you are able to configure them, they return a proxy object that assembles the correct logger on demand.